 A Fresh Start

 Despite the importance of your mouth and teeth, oral and dental hygiene isn’t given the attention it needs.
 Over time, this leads to bad breath, gum disease, and tooth decay.
-To remove these issues and give your mouth a fresh start, make an appointment for a professional teeth cleaning service to bring your hygiene and smile back to a healthy and clean state.
+To remove these issues and give your mouth a fresh start, make an appointment for professional teeth cleaning service to bring your hygiene and smile back to a healthy and clean state.

 The Right Tools for the Job